Greg Gross: Philadelphia Phillies

-Final career years
+Later career

 On April 5, 1989, Gross rejoined the Houston Astros as a free agent, hitting .200 largely in a pinch-hitting role.
 Despite his historic success as a prolific pinch-hitter, Gross struggled in 1989, hitting just .184 (7-for-38).
 In October 1989, as part of a rebuilding movement, the Astros told Gross and many other veterans—including Bob Forsch, Rick Rhoden, Dan Schatzeder, Terry Puhl and Harry Spilman—that they would not negotiate new contracts with them before the free agent filing period, which was to begin after the 1989 World Series, if at all.
 On November 2, 1989, Gross filed for free agency.
 Gross had hoped to be invited to a major-league club for a tryout in 1990.
 After a lockout by the owners in early 1990, Gross never received a single tryout, and he wound up sitting out the 1990 season.

 Gross again tried to extend his baseball career.
 On February 7, 1991, the San Diego Padres announced that they had invited Gross to spring training.
 Gross came to spring training at the recommendation of his old teammate and then-Phillies coach Larry Bowa, who had asked then-Padres manager Greg Riddoch to invite Gross to camp.
 "I love this game so much," Gross told the Los Angeles Times in an article that appeared on February 28, 1991.
 "I can't leave it alone.
 It's not the money.
 It's not the attention.
 It's just being around this game.
 And I'm not going to cheat myself from playing as long as someone will let me."

 On March 30, 1991, the Los Angeles Times reported that Gross had made the Padres as a pinch-hitter.
 However, on April 5, 1991, the Padres cut Gross, choosing instead to sign Mike Aldrete to its final roster spot.
 The move ended Gross' major-league career.
 Several weeks later, there was reported interest in Gross by the Boston Red Sox, according to a May 14, 1991 article in The Boston Globe, but nothing ever materialized.

 "I've enjoyed my career, I really have," Gross told the San Diego Union-Tribune in March 1991.
 "There've been frustrations, sure, but the good times and being at this level of the game outweigh any of the negatives.
 I wanted to play every day, sure, but it didn't work out for me.
 But I found that niche and it worked out.
 Probably, if I'd been an everyday player, I wouldn't have lasted this long.
 I'd rather have the longevity."